 Students will write a 2-3 page analysis of a current event using vocabulary, theory, self-reflection, research and interviews with other students.
 The project will contain a copy of the current event and 2-3 pages of word processed text.
 The student may also do a response paper to approved literature read during the semester.
+Please attach article to analysis!!

-Portfolio (40 points)
+Portfolio (20 points)

 The week before the final exam, students will turn in a portfolio of class work to demonstrate organizational skills and to help prepare them for the final.
-The portfolio will contain quizzes, exams, quick writes, socio-biography, analysis of a current event from a sociological perspective.
+The portfolio will contain quizzes, exams, quick writes, socio-biography, and analysis of a current event from a sociological perspective.
+The more notes, the more points!

-Class Attendance/Participation (50 points)
+Class Attendance/Participation (40 points)

 There are many ways to participate in the class.
 The first is to show up. ("You miss all of the shots you don't take"-Michael Jordan).
 Verbal participation is rewarded but optional.
-Written participation is mandatory, where students will turn in 1-2 quick writes for each class session.
+Written participation is mandatory.
+Students may be required to do quick writes.
 A "quick write" is a minimum of one half page, written response to a topic, lecture, story, video or other learning activity.
 It will involve at least two paragraphs and a theoretical, emotional or experiential response analysis or response.